Niharika-Penugonda/GitTrail/README.md

 # GitTrail
-This is a git trail
+This is a git trail.